almereyda/awesome-starred/README.md

 - [strapi](https://github.com/strapi/strapi) - 🚀 Open source Node.js Headless CMS to easily build customisable APIs
 - [flatgit](https://github.com/flatgit/flatgit) - A git-based, flat-file CMS with a WYSIWYG editor that pulls documentation content from any repos you specify
 - [docpress](https://github.com/docpress/docpress) - Documentation website generator
-- [Publii](https://github.com/GetPublii/Publii) - Publii is a desktop-based CMS for Windows, Mac and Linux that makes creating static websites fast and hassle-free, even for beginners.
 - [saber](https://github.com/saberland/saber) - ()==[:::::::::::::&gt; Build static sites in Vue.js, without the hassle
 - [prep](https://github.com/prisma-archive/prep) - Pre-renders your web app (React, Vue, Angular, ...) into static HTML based on your specified routes enabling SEO for single page applications.
 - [prerender](https://github.com/prerender/prerender) - Node server that uses Headless Chrome to render a javascript-rendered page as HTML.
 To be used in conjunction with prerender middleware.